go-spatial/tegola-mobile/README.md

 #### Build Tegola Android-Platform Target Binaries
-Since tegola is written in Golang, we must use Golang and Gomobile build tools in combination with the NDK Standalone Toolchains (see above) to cross-compile the four supported Android-platform tegola binaries.
+Since tegola is written in Golang, we must use Golang and Gomobile build tools in combination with custom built NDK Standalone Toolchains to cross-compile the four supported Android-platform tegola binaries.
 Note that these steps must be completed each time you want to target a new revision or different feature version of tegola (for Android).

  1. (Only once) Fork the github **tegola-mobile** repo (https://github.com/go-spatial/tegola-mobile, *the repo this readme is in*) for your github account if you have not already done so
  2. (Only once) Create directory `$MY_ANDROID_STUDIO_WORKSPACE/src/github.com/terranodo/tegola-mobile/`